 Japan is a country where courtesy and behavioral propriety are extremely important in all social interactions.
 Be respectful toward teachers at all times and sensitive to the cultural styles and ethics of Japanese society.

 Most locals and Japanese professors will avoid correcting unacceptable behavior.
 Follow the example set by the Japanese students.
-If you have questions about what is considered acceptable behavior in Japan, talk to the study center director and staff.
+If you have questions about what is considered acceptable behavior in Japan, talk to the study center staff.